-[0023] Described here are systems and methods for monitoring airflow changes in a subject's airway.
-This monitoring may be performed before, during, or following a procedure, or may be used as a general patient monitoring tool.
-For example, the systems and methods of the present disclosure can be used to monitor signs of airway obstruction or respiratory compromise and/or failure during timeframes where patients have ongoing or residual sedation or anesthetics in their system.
+[0021] Described here are systems and methods for monitoring airflow changes in a subject's airway.
+This monitoring may be performed during or prior to a procedure, or may be used as a general patient monitoring tool.
+For example, the systems and methods of the present disclosure can be used to monitor signs of airway obstruction or respiratory compromise during timeframes where patients have ongoing or residual sedation or anesthetics in their system.
 The systems and methods can also be implemented for quantitatively measuring airflow and related parameters.
-As one example, the systems and methods of the present disclosure can be used to quantitatively measure respiratory rate in real-time.
-In addition, the systems and methods described in the present disclosure provide an improved accuracy because they are capable of detecting actual breaths as opposed to attempted breaths, such as in upper airway obstruction when the chest wall continues to make efforts against a closed glottis.
+As one example, the systems and methods of the present disclosure can be used to quantitatively measure respiratory rate.